PRP IN GENEVA

 PRP in Geneva

-PRP, or Platelet Rich Plasma, is a medical technique that gives natural, effective results for skin regeneration and hair revitalisation.
+PRP, or Platelet-Rich Plasma, is a medical technique that provides natural and effective results for skin regeneration and hair revitalization.

-Vampire Lift is an innovative aesthetic medicine procedure that uses the regenerative power of platelet-rich plasma (PRP) to rejuvenate and revitalise the skin.
-The treatment gets its nickname from the fact that it involves using the patient's own blood to obtain the PRP.
-During the session, a small quantity of blood is drawn, centrifuged to isolate the platelets rich in growth factors, and then reinjected into the face to give it a more youthful appearance.
+The Vampire Lift is an innovative aesthetic medicine procedure that uses the regenerative power of platelet-rich plasma (PRP) to rejuvenate and revitalize the skin.
+This treatment gets its nickname from the fact that it involves using the patient’s own blood to obtain PRP.
+During the session, a small amount of blood is drawn, centrifuged to isolate platelets rich in growth factors, and then reinjected into the face to rejuvenate the skin.

 image PRP action mechanism in Geneva

-In the scalp, PRP works by stimulating hair follicle stem cells, improving blood circulation and promoting an environment conducive to hair regrowth.
+On the scalp, PRP acts by stimulating the stem cells of hair follicles, improving blood circulation, and creating an environment conducive to hair regrowth.

-There are various solutions for rejuvenating the skin and stimulating hair growth.
-PRP (Platelet Rich Plasma) and mesotherapy differ in their approach and results.
+There are various solutions for skin rejuvenation and hair growth stimulation.
+PRP (Platelet-Rich Plasma) and mesotherapy differ in their approaches and outcomes.

-PRP uses the regenerative properties of the patient's own blood to stimulate the production of collagen and elastin, improving the skin's texture and luminosity.
-Mesotherapy involves injecting a mixture of vitamins, minerals and other revitalising agents directly into the dermis to deeply hydrate the skin.
+PRP uses the regenerative properties of the patient’s own blood to stimulate collagen and elastin production, thereby improving skin texture and radiance.
+Mesotherapy involves injecting a blend of vitamins, minerals, and other revitalizing agents directly into the dermis to deeply hydrate the skin.

 photo indications PRP

-• The effect on scars, particularly acne scars, is minimal.
+• The effect on scars, especially acne scars, is minimal.

 • Skin densification.

-• Alopecia Stimulation of hair growth and action on existing hair, making it thicker and more resistant.
+• Alopecia : stimulation of hair growth and strengthening of existing hair, which becomes thicker and more resilient.

 photo of cheek wrinkle treatment with skinbooster